Mathpix/ios-client/README.md

 ```

 If you need more control, you can subclass `MathCaptureViewController`.
-See example project to more info.
+See example project for more info.